Bidding a Friend Farewell

 That was vintage us back in the '90s.
 We are still friends with Steve Wanyee who occasionally likes these blog's stories of mine when I share them on Facebook.
 But we no longer spend time together which I think is why the other day he slowed a sedan he was driving to a halt so as to greet me.
 He requested me to pay him a visit one of these fine days, then accelerated the car to wherever he was headed.

-Yesterday evening as I was doing something productive and enjoyable in my room, which I once contemplated of christening "War Room" but now sounds silly and stupid, my mother called out my name and asked, "Thuita, do you know Muchene?"
+Yesterday evening as I was doing something productive and enjoyable in my room, which I once contemplated of christening "War Room" but now sounds silly and stupid, my mother called out my name and asked me in Kikuyu, "Thuita, do you know Muchene?"

 "Yes, that's [Steve Wanyee's] dad."
 I replied, alarmed at what she might say next.